gchq/sleeper/docs/13-trino.md

 The standard Trino installation instructions are available
 here: https://trino.io/docs/current/installation/deployment.html

-Read through the instructions and then perform the following steps:
+Read through the instructions and then download trino-server-YYY.tar.gz and unpack it.

-- Ensure that you have Java 11 installed.
-Amazon Corretto seems to work perfectly well.
-Trino requires Java 11.
-- Download trino-server-XXX.tar.gz and unpack it.

 Trino requires some configuration.
 The standard Trino instructions provide a great deal of detail about how to do this, and the instructions below should be sufficient to get you started.

 Run the following commands to make three plugins available to Trino: _Sleeper_, _TPCH_ (to provide sample data) and _memory_ (to demonstrate joins between different data sources):
-> cd trino-server-XXX
+> cd trino-server-YYY
 >
 > mv plugin plugin.all # Back up all of the existing plugins
 >